 - Mark making with brushes made out of nature – conifers, sticks and feathers to paint the shed with water.
 From Louise at Pink Pear Bear.

 - Make a dinosaur sensory activity box using green slime-coloured Gelli Baff.
 My son loves dinosaurs so it’s a really good way of stretching his imagination by creating a habitat for his dinosaurs.
 For me it’s a good way of expanding his vocabulary and exploring new ways to describe things.
 From Jane at Hodge Podge Days.

 - Making leaf prints from leaves collected in the garden and bright paints.
 From Catherine at Growing Family.

-So there you have it, a few ideas to start you off during the coronavirus lockdown.
-There are loads doing the rounds on Facebook, and online.
+So there you have it, a few ideas to start you off if you’re stuck at home for whatever reason.
+During the first Covid 19 lockdown, there are loads doing the rounds on Facebook, and online.
 Such as this one.
 Although I have to admit I don’t even know what some of these things are!

 Stay safe people!
 And sane if at all possible…

 If you liked this post, why not read Top Websites and Learning Resources for Homeschooling or Keeping Toddlers Entertained At Home?
 Or have a read of The Best Homeschooling Resources by Children of Wanderlust.
 And how about you hang around and check out some of my usual tongue-in-cheek type of posts in the Mum Life section.
 There’s all sorts in there from my take on potty training, the lies we tell our kids, the best and worst things about having twins, whether you’re a yummy or slummy mummy, and all the stupid things I feel mum guilt over.